 What were the first words you learnt in English?
 If you started learning as an adult, after you nailed hello and goodbye, I’ll bet that fuck wasn’t far behind.
-Some English swear words are almost universally understood; you can tell someone to fuck off in any country in the world and people get it.
+Some English swear and curse words are almost universally understood; you can tell someone to fuck off in any country in the world and people get it.
+We will give you an overview of bad words in English but beware: It is not appropriate in certain settings to use those!

 When swearing in English – what is offensive and what isn’t?